 Keeping the eye and the area around the eye is very important.
 Here are the instructions

-No touching itching or rubbing the eyes.
+No touching, itching or rubbing the eyes for a week

 After the cataract surgery, we give our patients protective glasses.
 You can see how these glasses look in the video below.
 These glasses tend to cover the eyes and the temples and prevent dust from entering the eyes.

 We also request patients to wear a protective cup on their eyes when they sleep.
-We also provide skin tape for them to stick this cup onto their face.
+We also provide skin tape to stick this cup onto their face.
 This cup prevents patients from inadvertently poking their eyes while they are sleeping.
 Use this cup for at least the first 2-3 days after the surgery.

-The harder the cataract the more post-surgery inflammation and this inflammation can cause blurry vision.
+The harder the cataract, the more post-surgery inflammation, and this inflammation can cause blurry vision.
 Sometimes this inflammation can take a few days to clear.
-Fewer times this inflammation can take up to 3-4 weeks to clear completely.
+Fewer times, this inflammation can take up to 3-4 weeks to clear completely.